MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ![Picture showing how to use Certificate UI to install a certificate](images/hololens-install-certificate.jpg)

+#### Known Issues
+We are investigating an issue where during the installation flow, after selecting a certificate from File Picker, the installation dialog UI doesn’t show the selected certificate file although it has been selected.
+Once you select the file, you can proceed with the installation even if you don’t see the file appearing in the dialog.

 ### Auto launch provisioning from USB
 Before this build users had to launch the provisioning screen manually during OOBE to provision using a button combination.
 Now users can skip the button combination, by using a Provisioning Package on a USB storage drive.